 About 15 years in Government and private sector mostly as a member of the Pakistan Administrative Service (PAS) on positions including:

-- Consultant, Project Manager for infrastructure and development projects
+- Project Management of infrastructure and development projects

 PhD Economics, Queen’s University Kingston